team-melbourne-rgsoc2015/Roadmap/Roadmap.md

       ```

 - Week 3 - Create Ad plugin: first step, shows boxes where ads should be on Discourse
-      # **todo: creating a very basic DFP plugin with 1 ad block using the dummy code in the header as a ship item hopefully due by the end of the 3rd week**
+      # DONE **todo: creating a very basic DFP plugin with 1 ad block using the dummy code in the header as a ship item hopefully due by the end of the 3rd week**
-	- Todo: Add plugin deets and template things out?
+	- DONE Todo: Add plugin deets and template things out?
 	- 	Packaging and installation for that 1 ad block
 	- 	Testing in a live site?
 	- 	for more info on day-to-day tasks https://trello.com/b/jJRlPOCL/todo